corda/corda/docs/source/transaction-data-types.rst

 such as an obligation contract issuance definition (which in turn contains a token definition for whatever the obligation is to be settled in).

-.. note:: Fungible means that instances of an asset is interchangeable for any other identical instance, for example a £5 note can reasonably be exchanged for any other £5 note.
+.. note:: Fungible is used here to mean that instances of an asset is interchangeable for any other identical instance, and that they can be split/merged.
+For example a £5 note can reasonably be exchanged for any other £5 note, and a £10 note can be exchanged for two £5 notes, or vice-versa.

 Contract State
 --------------